GitGud31/web-scrapping-course/Readme.md

 ![alt text](/showcase/step7.png)

 #### Step 8 - Open the channel in the browser
-accept/reject the popup of Youtube's Terms of Service and Cookies when asked.

 ![alt text](/showcase/step8.png)

 #### Step 9 - Parse the HTML of the page